 Sossusvlei Lodge: Our full report

-Our ViewEven though our most recent visit here was short, we found the staff here to be friendly and welcoming.
-It is likely that the lodge would be a lot busier during Namibia's peak season (July to October) when there are many large tour groups passing through.
-However, for more independent travellers who want to remain anonymous, and be left to their own devices, Sossusvlei Lodge's proximity to the gate at Sesriem make it worthy of our recommendation.
+Even though our last visit to Sossusvlei Lodge was short, we found the staff to be friendly and welcoming.
+We’d expect the lodge to be quite busy during Namibia's peak season (July to October), when many large tour groups will be passing through.
+However, for more independent travellers who want to remain anonymous, and be left to their own devices, Sossusvlei Lodge's proximity to the gate at Sesriem makes it worthy of our recommendation.

-Ideal length of stay: 3 nights
+- Ideal length of stay

 Food & drink